-Protection against heat
+Protection against heat If the ma

-If the max, ambient temperature is exceeded, you must take suitable measures to protect the instrument against overheating.
+If the max. ambient temperature is exceeded, you must take suitable measures to protect the instrument against overheating.

 You can protect the instrument by providing a suitable insulation against the heat or mounting the instrument further away from the heat source.